CiscoISE/ciscoise-terraform-automation-azure-nodes/examples/create-vm-with-new-vnet/README.md

 The module uses below inputs.

-:warning: **Please do not make any changes to the variables.tf file.
-It is recommended to only update the terraform input variables in terraform.tfvars file**
+:warning: **It is recommended not to make any changes to the variables.tf file.
+Instead, you should update the terraform input variables only in terraform.tfvars file**

 ### Generating SSH-Key pair